Don’t Kit-nap Kittens!

 If you find stray kittens, please leave them be.

 When we find a litter of kittens, our good-hearted instincts tell us to rush to the aid of these fragile felines.
 Thankfully, human intervention is typically not required.
 In fact, the best thing we can do is leave the kittens alone.
-Mom will likely return shortly, and it’s critical that the kittens remain in her care as she offers the best chance for survival (don’t forget to get mom and kittens spayed/neutered once they’re eight weeks old).
+Mom will likely return shortly, and it’s critical that the kittens remain in her care as she offers the best chance for survival.

-During kitten season, Valley shelters are overrun with kittens and don’t have adequate resources to care for them.
-Please care for them in your home until they’re 8 weeks old.
-The Arizona Humane Society has launched a new care-in-place program designed to make it convenient for good Samaritans to care for newborn kittens in their home.
-AHS will provide all the necessary tools, including starter care kits, resources for vaccinations and spay/neuter surgery, and tips on bottle feeding to ensure these little felines get off to a healthy start, and help you find them forever homes when they’re ready.
+Has mom vanished for more than eight hours?
+Sadly, these kittens are likely orphans.
+During kitten season, Valley shelters are overrun and don’t have adequate resources to care for them.
+Please care for them in your home until they’re eight weeks old.
+The Arizona Humane Society has a care in place program that can provide care kits and resources for vaccinations, spay and neuter surgeries, and find them their forever homes when they’re ready.
 Learn more.